US STOCKS-Wall Street drops in wake of Fed stimulus wind-down plan

 By Alison Griswold

-NEW YORK, June 20 The Federal Reserve's plans to begin winding down its massive monetary stimulus later this year hit shares on Wall Street for a second day Thursday, putting the S&P 500 index on track for its worst two-day decline in seven months.
+NEW YORK, June 20 The Federal Reserve's plans to begin winding down its massive monetary stimulus later this year hurt shares on Wall Street for a second day Thursday, putting the S&P on track for its worst two-day run in seven months.

 * Dow up 0.01 pct, S&P 500 up 0.1 pct, Nasdaq up 0.2 pct (Updates to close)